Instructions For the Writer Of a Recommendation Letter

 • Keep in mind the final date for submitting the recommendation letter.

-Right to see the recommendation letter
+The applicant's right to see the recommendation letter

-• However, the applicant may be able to access their recommendation letters later at the U.S. institution where they have been sent during the application process.
+• However, the applicant may be able to access their recommendation letters later at the U.S. institution where they have been sent during the university application process.
 The application forms for many higher education institutions ask the applicant to indicate whether they are willing to waive their right to see the recommendation letters sent to the institution.
 If the applicant is not willing to waive this right, they will be able to access their recommendations after student selections have been announced.